What are Tarlov Cysts?

 Prolotherapy for Treating Tarlov Cysts

-There are many times when Prolotherpay can be used when someone has a Tarlov cyst.
-It is on a case by case basis and dependent on physical exam and EMG/NVC test results of the lower back and both extremities.
-If the EMG/NCV test confirms that a nerve is getting injured and this is the nerve where the cyst is located, then will Prolotherapy would not be indicated.
-Surgery is needed to remove the cyst.
-If the EMG/NCV is normal or does not correlate with where the Tarlov cyst is located, then the pain is coming from another structure, not the Tarlov cyst.
+There are many times when Prolotherapy can be used when someone has a Tarlov cyst.
+It is on a case by case basis and dependent on physical exam, and other tests, such as ultrasound scans and EMG/NVC.
+Generally, surgery is done to remove the cyst if the EMG/NCV test confirms that a nerve is getting injured and this is the nerve where the cyst is located.
+If exams indicate that the pain is associated ligament laxity and joint instability (such as SI joint instability), Prolotherapy could be the treatment of choice.
 In such a situation, there is a good chance that Prolotherapy can give a lot of symptom relief and restore function.
-If the pain, tingling, or numb feeling is coming from ligament laxity or injury, (like in the sacroiliac joint), then Prolotherapy is the treatment of choice.

 1 Mahmoudi SF, Layeb M, Layouni S, Jemni S, Gaddour M, Jeddou KB, Khachnaoui F. The Tarlov cyst: A cause of sciatica.
 Ann Phys Rehabil Med.
 2016 Sep;59S:e95. doi: 10.1016/j.rehab.2016.07.215.